-You reach the site by driving North along State Highway 1 to Warkworth.
-As you enter the township of Warkworth take the first turn to the left on Woodcocks road and follow this road for 10 km.
+The site is reached by driving North along State Highway 1 to Warkworth.
+As you enter the township of Warkworth, take the first turn to the left on Woodcocks road and follow this road for 10 km.

 Go through 2 more gates up to the trig and then you are in the launch area.

 The site involves three different landowners: 1) the launch, 2) landing, and 3) the paddocks we might walk across to get from the landing to the road.

 The landowner of the property that you would walk across if you bomb out would like a text to let him know that we plan to fly, and therefore may be accessing his property on the day.
 Even if you don't intend to walk across his property, please send a courtesy text.

 So that he doesn't get multiple texts, let's coordinate our flying days with a single person notifying him of our intentions and letting everyone know in this WhatsApp group that they've done it.
 Please contact the site monitor (below) for contact details.

 Take extra care to leave gates as you find them.
 With electric fences, please make sure to re-connect them EXACTLY as you find them.

 The bottom landing is straight out in front in any one of several paddocks.

 Take-off height is 700 foot A.S.L and 400 foot above the landing paddock.

 For Hang glider retrieval vehicles the bottom landing is accessed through a farm on Davie Martin Road.
 Davie Martin Road is the first on the left heading north west along Old Woodcocks Road.
 Old Woodcocks Road is the road on the left just back over the railway line.